Responsible Official: VP for Human Resources

 REASONS FOR LEAVE

-FMLA leave may be taken for the following reasons:
+FMLA leave should be requested for the following reasons:

 - Birth of the employee's child, or to care for the employee's newborn child;